education.vic.gov.au

 Teach Today and Teach Tomorrow Programs (Reference 135)

-The TTTTT programs provide teaching students with paid employment in Victorian government secondary and specialist schools as education support staff or teaching paraprofessionals while they complete their postgraduate teaching degree.
-Teaching students either study intensively for 6 to 12 months and then work in classrooms as they finish their studies, or work in classrooms throughout their studies.
+The TTTT programs provide teaching students with paid employment in Victorian government schools as education support staff or teaching paraprofessionals while they complete an undergraduate or postgraduate teaching degree.

-Teach Today program students receive a $2,400 department scholarship for the initial intensive study period.
+Teach Today students receive a $2,400 department scholarship for the initial intensive study period prior to working in a classroom as a pre-service teacher for 18 to 24 months.

-Teach Tomorrow program students receive a $15,000 department scholarship while they study for the first 6 to 12 months.
+Teach Tomorrow students receive a $15,000 department scholarship while they study for the first 6 to 12 months prior to being employed as education support staff or pre-service teachers for the remainder of their studies.

 CRT payments will be allocated directly to participating schools at a rate of 6 CRT days per participating student teacher to support the host school in releasing the mentor teacher from the classroom to spend time mentoring the participating student during their employment.